-When is comes to barbecuing, this recipe is an absolute classic.
+When is comes to barbecuing in Thailand, this recipe is an absolute classic.
 Pork jowl is a cut that is greatly underappreciated in North America.
 It is a flat, grill-friendly piece of pork that is incredibly flavourful because of the fat that runs through the meat.
 You can find this dish at restaurants that specialize in Isaan or northeastern Thai food, and serve this with some papaya salad and sticky rice and you're in heaven!
-You can also turn this pork into a "nam tok" salad.

 Watch The Full Video Tutorial!